Arzk/pitft-playerui/README.md

 Author notes:
 =============

 There might be some bugs left, so let me hear about them.
 Feel free to give any improvement ideas.
-This is my first python project, so a lot of things could be done more efficiently.
+This is my first python project, so a lot of things could surely be done more efficiently.

 Thanks:
 ===========